DangerousJitu/SuicideBomb/README.md

 SuicideBomb
 ===========

-A Minecraft Bukkit Plugin 1.7.10
+A Minecraft Bukkit Plugin 1.7.9!
+SOO EXPLODING FUN THAT MADE BY DJ!